 Are you afraid of going to the dentist?
 Does the thought of stepping foot into a dental practice nothing worse than a nightmare?
 Then you are not alone.
 About 5-8% of American people are afraid of going to the dentist, while about 20% of Americans will avoid going to their dentist unless they absolutely have to!

-Fear of the dentist or dental phobia can arise due to a variety of factors such as previous bad or painful experiences, an unpleasant side effect of previous treatment or due to a post-traumatic stress disorder.
+Fear of the dentist or dental phobia can arise due to a variety of factors such as previous bad or painful experiences, an unpleasant side effect of previous treatment or post-traumatic stress disorder.
 Whatever your reason behind visiting your dentist, the good news is that there are ways in which you can overcome the fear of stepping foot into the dentist’s office.

 Here are a few things which can help you get rid of your dental phobia: